datanav/docs/configuration.rst

 The URL system
 --------------

-The URL system represents a HTTP server serving requests from a base url.
-It supports the ``http`` and ``https`` protocols.
+The URL system represents a `HTTP server <https://en.wikipedia.org/wiki/Web_server>`_ (i.e. a web server) serving `HTTP requests <https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`_ from a base url.
+It supports the ``HTTP`` and ``HTTPS`` protocols.
 It provides session handling, connection pooling and authentication services to sources and sinks which need to communicate with a HTTP server.

 Prototype
 ^^^^^^^^^